Measuring content performance in a CX-driven world

 - Email marketing and newsletters

 - Social copy

-Every type of content has different overall objectives, KPIs and metrics that need to be applied to ensure content is being measured correctly.
+Every content type has different objectives, KPIs, and metrics that need to be applied to ensure content is being measured correctly.

-Use our handy content measurement Google Sheet to dive into a few examples of how to structure content measurement.
-This is useful ahead of creating your content measurement document in so you can understand the different metrics that should be used, depending on the type of content being created.
+Use our handy content measurement Google Sheet to dive into a few examples of structuring content measurement.
+This is useful ahead of creating your content measurement document to understand the different metrics that should be used, depending on the type of content being created.

-TOP TIP: Make sure that you are creating a content measurement plan for each piece of content you are creating and have separate objectives, KPIs and metrics for each.
+Make sure that you create a content measurement plan for the content you publish and have separate objectives, KPIs and metrics for every item.

-If you need support creating and implementing your own content measurement plan, or content strategy in general, we can help.
-Fresh Egg offers a wide range of services around content strategy, auditing and measurement strategy.
+If you need support creating and implementing your own content measurement plan or content strategy in general, we can help with a compregensive range of services around content strategy, auditing and measurement strategy.